jescab01/jescab01.github.io_old/research/th/2023-01-13-figures-th.md

 description: >
   **Interactive figures**, click on them to access the dynamical view.
-  These are the figures of our study regarding the impact of thalamus in rsFC.
+  These are figures from our study about the impact of thalamus in rsFC.

 sitemap: false
 hide_last_modified: false